Ursulashrestha/Sibiliant-challenge/README.md

 ## How It Works

-The solution uses a "sweep line" algorithm - imagine a vertical line moving from left to right across a timeline:
+The solution uses a "sweep line" algorithm.
+Imagining a vertical line moving from left to right across a timeline:

-1. **Create Events**: For each meeting, we create two events:
+1. Create Events: For each meeting, we create two events:

    - Meeting starts → need +1 room
    - Meeting ends → free -1 room